How technology will challenge fake news and reviews in 2020

 Automation will help factcheck for journalists

 Robotic automation is being explored in many industries.
-Some see it as a worrying step towards machines taking over jobs, but it could prove to be incredibly useful when it comes to automated fact checking.
+Some see it as a worrying step towards machines taking over jobs, but it could prove to be incredibly useful when it challenging fake news 2020comes to automated fact checking.
 This isn’t a huge advance in AI, but the redistribution of current technology will put it in the hands of journalists who can use it for good.
 It’s a step in the right direction, and with Full Fact recently setting out their 3-year plan for machine learning to dramatically improve and scale fact checking, we could begin to see tools implemented soon.

 Early warning systems will be put in place